subs0/micro/README.md

 }
 ```

-The generated types will assist you in creating the POJOs by providing IDE hints.
+#### 💡 The generated types will assist you in creating the POJOs by providing IDE hints.

-> 🐉 🐉 🐉:
-> This is a brand new project and the types are generated from the
-> documentation, so the process is not perfect.
-There are some types that are
-> not generated, but all terminal interfaces are set to `any` to allow maximum
-> accommodation for missing parts.

 ### A More Realistic Example

 ```typescript
 import { AWS } from '../registry/index'
 import { compile } from 'src/xf-assets'

 const policy_doc: AWS = {
     data: {